danfuzz/samizdat/doc/samizdat-0.md

 Primitive reducing iterator.
 This calls the given function on each of the rest of the arguments in sequence, yielding a final reduction result.
 (That is, this is a left-reduce operation.)
-The function is called with exactly two arguments, first the previous reduction result (or the `base` for the first item in `rest`), and second the item to process.
-The return value of this call is the same as the return value of the final call to `function`.
+The function is called with exactly two arguments, first the previous non-void reduction result (or the `base` for the first item in `rest`), and second the item to process.
+The return value of this call is what would have been passed as the reduction result to a would-be next function call.

 **Note:** Unlike most of the map/reduce functions, this one takes its function as the first argument.
 This is done specifically so that it is